BlueRoyy/TermsOfUse/index.md

 We implement a variety of security measures when a user enters, submits, or accesses their information to maintain the safety of your personal information.

-All transactions are processed through a gateway provider and are not stored or processed on our servers.
+All requests/transactions are processed through a gateway provider and are not stored or processed on our servers.

 Do we use 'cookies'?

-Yes.
-Cookies are small files that a site or its service provider transfers to your computer's hard drive through your Web browser (if you allow) that enables the site's or service provider's systems to recognize your browser and capture and remember certain information.
-For instance, we use cookies to help us remember and process the items in your shopping cart.
-They are also used to help us understand your preferences based on previous or current site activity, which enables us to provide you with improved services.
-We also use cookies to help us compile aggregate data about site traffic and site interaction so that we can offer better site experiences and tools in the future.
+Not exactly.
+Fot chatting we use something called contexts.
+Which allows us to remember what you asked and refer to it later in the conversation.
+They are also used to help us understand your preferences based on previous or current chatbot activity, which enables us to provide you with improved services.
+We also use contextx to help us compile aggregate data about conversation logs and analytics so that we can improve conversation flow and offer a better overall experience and tools in the future.

-We use cookies to:
-      • Understand and save user's preferences for future visits.

-You can choose to have your computer warn you each time a cookie is being sent, or you can choose to turn off all cookies.
-You do this through your browser settings.
-Since browser is a little different, look at your browser's Help Menu to learn the correct way to modify your cookies.

-If users disable cookies in their browser:

-If you turn cookies off, Some of the features that make your site experience more efficient may not function properly.Some of the features that make your site experience more efficient and may not function properly.

 Third-party disclosure